There’s one golden question every fitness industry entrepreneur wants the answer to. How to market your fitness class to your target audience.

 Choose Your Target

 Is it the group currently filling the most roles in the industry, Gen X?
 Is it the people who are influencing fitness the most NOW, Millennials?
 Or do you want to up your game and plan for the future by targeting Gen Z?

 Make sure your marketing plan considers the priorities of your target generation.
 The more on board you are with what they want, the more fitness lead generation your marketing will create.

 Dana Dolan (Dayna Lisa) is a fitness + food freelance writer and the founder of Fierce Fit Copy.

 She’s combined her writing passion with her background in culinary arts, marketing/sales, and fitness.
-When she isn’t writing bomb blog posts that convert clients, she spends her spare time experimenting in the kitchen and lifting heavy things.
+When she’s not writing bomb blog posts that convert clients, Donna spends her spare time experimenting in the kitchen and lifting heavy things.

 To contact dana, email [email protected]